E.T. the Extra-Terrestrial in video games: E.T. and the Cosmic Garden

 Released for the Game Boy Color in March 2002, E.T.
 Cosmic Garden is a real-time adventure where you travel to six planets for the spaceship's greenhouse and fulfill E.T.'s original mission by replanting and restoring the Cosmic Garden.
 E.T. and his assistants, Space Bee and Space Slug maintain proper amounts of food, water, and light, and to protect these special species from a host of intergalactic pests, including space beetles, fungus, and harmful celestial events, such as a prolonged eclipse.
 E.T. can use his special telekinesis powers to control the pests.

 Features 12 levels and seven environments.
 Players can create more than 60 plants, each with unique personalities and abilities.
 Completion of the game to unlocks the never-ending Prize Garden.

 E.T.: Away from Home

 Released for Microsoft Windows on March 27, 2002, for the 20th Anniversary of E.T.

 E.T.: Phone Home Adventure

 Released for Microsoft Windows on March 27, 2002, for the 20th Anniversary of E.T.

 2012

 E.T.: The Green Planet

 Released for iOS on October 9, 2012, for the 30th Anniversary of E.T.
 It is a farming game in which the player plants seeds, waits for them to grow, and sells them for profit in order to upgrade their farm in the same style as many farming apps that were popular at the time, such as Farmville.
+The music for the game was composed by David Ari Leon.